- 1. How does salary sacrificing work?

 Your salary sacrificed contributions and your employer’s Superannuation Guarantee contributions and any additional employer contributions count towards your concessional (before-tax) contributions cap.

-Your concessional contributions will be subject to a maximum of 15% tax (or 30% tax if your adjusted taxable income is more than $300,000, for the 2016/2017 year, or more than $250,000 for the 2017/2018 year), which generally means such a strategy is tax-effective only for employees paying more than 15 cents in the dollar income tax.
+Your concessional contributions are subject to a maximum of 15% tax (or 30% tax if your adjusted taxable income is more than $250,000 for the 2017/2018 year), which generally means such a strategy is tax-effective only for employees paying more than 15 cents in the dollar income tax.

 Warning: If you do exceed your concessional cap, the excess contributions can also count towards your non-concessional (after-tax) contributions cap, that is, if you choose not to withdraw your excess concessional contributions.
 Exceeding your concessional cap can mean paying higher tax, although you do have the option to withdraw excess contributions rather than pay penalty tax.
 For more information on the excess contributions rules, see SuperGuide article Excess contributions rules: A quick summary.